BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

 **Recovering the Message Signer in Solidity**

 In general, ECDSA signatures consist of two parameters, `r` and `s`.
-Signatures in TomoChain include a third parameter called `v`, that you can use to verify which account’s private key was used to sign the message, and the transaction’s sender.
+Signatures in Viction include a third parameter called `v`, that you can use to verify which account’s private key was used to sign the message, and the transaction’s sender.
 Solidity provides a built-in function [ecrecover](https://solidity.readthedocs.io/en/v0.6.3/mathematical-and-cryptographic-functions) that accepts a message along with the `r`, `s` and `v` parameters and returns the address that was used to sign the message.

 **Extracting the Signature Parameters**